 The Golem effect is an abstract phenomenon where low expectation placed on people causes a poor result or performance.
 Let us take an in-depth look at the Golem effect.

-The Golem effect is a mind-based belief that when poor performance is expected from an individual either by superiors or the person themselves, it can result in a negative performance.
+The Golem effect is a mind-based belief that when poor performance is expected from an individual either by superiors or the person, it can result in a negative performance.
 It is prevalent in a work or school environment.

-The Golem effect is described as a self-fulfilling prophecy.
-When you believe the worst of yourself or anyone subject to you, the result is always negative.
+The Golem effect is described as a self-fulfilling prophecy, so when you believe the worst of yourself or anyone subject to you, the result is always negative.

 Try For Free: Student Performance Evaluation Form Template

-It is also when teachers and line managers expect or anticipate a poor performance from a subordinate, which usually leads directly to negative behaviour, the same way it was preconceived by the superior.
+It is also when teachers and line managers expect or anticipate a poor performance from a subordinate, which usually leads directly to negative behavior, the same way it was preconceived by the superior.

 Superiors who activate the Golem effect believe that some employees do not have the required skill set, innate ability, or drive to succeed.